h2oai/h2o-llmstudio/documentation/docs/user-guide/import-dataset.md

 Follow the relevant steps below to import a dataset to H2O LLM Studio.

-1. On the H2O LLM Studio navigation pane, click **Import dataset**.
+1. On the H2O LLM Studio left-navigation pane, click **Import dataset**.

 2. Select the relevant **Source** (data connector) that you want to use from the dropdown list .
     :::note Data sources